pufferffish/fuzzyibe/README.md

 An example implementation of the aforementioned scenario can be found in [Main.hs](app/Main.hs).

 ## Disclaimer
 This project is created as a hobbyist project, and is not intended for any serious usage.
 The operations provided in the library, and elliptic curve library that this project is based on, are suspectible to timing attacks.
-Use at your own risk,
+Use at your own risk.

 ## License
 See [LICENSE](LICENSE).